helidon-io/helidon/docs/se/config/extensions.md

 ### Initializing Filters

-The `ConfigFilter` JavaDoc describes multiple methods for adding filters to a `Config.Builder`.
+The `ConfigFilter` Javadoc describes multiple methods for adding filters to a `Config.Builder`.
 Some accept a `ConfigFilter` directly and some accept a provider function which, when passed a `Config` instance, returns a `ConfigFilter`.

 ***Neither a `ConfigFilter` nor a provider function which furnishes one should access the `Config` instance passed to the provider function.***